Revision to the 'Leadership and Management of Health and Safety at the University of Warwick' document

 The course is available for all new and existing staff, including postgraduate researchers.
 You can self-enrol, access and complete the course on Moodle.

-New risk assessment eLearning module now available for staff and students
+Risk assessment eLearning module for staff and students

 Risk assessment is a vital tool for ensuring that activities across the University are carried out safely and with minimal risk to the health and wellbeing of staff, students and visitors.
 We carry out risk assessments to ensure we’re identifying any existing or potential hazards – and with that knowledge, we develop measures to eliminate, reduce or control the risks.
 These risks might be to people, property, the environment or our business – whatever the focus, the aim is to produce safer and healthier conditions in which we all work, study, live and play.